 We find that Democratic legislators that win narrow elections are far more liberal than Republican winners.
-The median ideology of county legislatures also shifts to the left when Democrats are elected.
-Turning to the policy effects of county elections, we find that the election of Democratic legislators rather than Republican legislators leads to about 5% larger county expenditures, and it has even larger effects on some individual policy areas.
-For instance, the election of Democratic legislators leads to large increases in redistributive expenditures, such as health, hospitals, housing, and welfare.
+Turning to the policy effects of county elections, we find that the election of Democratic legislators rather than Republican legislators leads to about 5.5% greater county expenditures, and it has even larger effects on some individual policy areas.
 More Democratic county legislatures also increase revenue relative to Republican ones.
-Our results indicate that although counties are constrained by higher-level governments (states) and lower-level governments (cities), these constraints still allow for partisan elections to have a meaningful impact on county policy.
+Our results indicate that although counties are constrained by higher-level governments (states) and lower-level governments (cities), these constraints still allow for partian elections to have a meaningful impact on county policy.

-We also examine factors that might moderate the effect of partisanship on policy.
+We also examine factors that might moderate the effect of partianship on policy.
 We find suggestive evidence of several moderators.
-First, partisanship has a greater influence on policy when the legislature is closer to evenly split between parties.
-Second, the partisanship of legislators matters more in smaller legislatures.
+First, partianship has a greater influence on policy when the legislature is closer to evenly split between parties.
+Second, the partianship of legislators matters more in smaller legislatures.
 Third, it matters more in counties with a commission form of government.
-Finally, we find suggestive evidence that the partisanship of county legislators has larger effects in states where counties are less dependent on intergovernmental revenue.
-Overall, these results show that the influence of partisan selection of county legislators on policy may be driven in part by the power those legislators wield, either via independent authority due to their form of government, the size of their legislature, or their reliance on state funding.
+Finally, we find suggestive evidence that the partianship of county legislators has larger effects in states where counties are less dependent on intergovernmental revenue.
+Overall, these results show that the influence of partian selection of county legislators on policy may be driven in part by the power those legislators wield, either via independent authority due to their form of government, the size of their legislature, or their reliance on state funding.